 Do you want too worldly become?
 Have you always wondered what the largest island in the world is?
-You may be surprised, but you're going to find out soon and no, it's not Australië† Finding the largest islands in the world is not as easy as it may sound.
-First, it is not very clear what exactly an island is as opposed to a continent† Australia is classified as a continent… But which is the largest island?
+You may be surprised, but you're going to find out soon and no, it's not Australië.
+Finding the largest islands in the world is not as easy as it may sound.
+First, it's not super clear what exactly an island is as opposed to one continent† Australia is classified as a continent… But which is the largest island?
 Read on to find out what 25 largest islands in the world are!

 25. Sri Lanka – 65.268 km2

 Sri Lanka, formerly known as Ceylon, is a peaceful island in the Indian Ocean.
 This tropical tea-making island is loved for many things.
 Its sheer size favors everything from excellent yet rugged ocean beaches to rolling tea plantations and everything in between.
 Outside of the annual rainy season, Sri Lanka is perfect for travelers, with opportunities for hiking, rock climbing and surfing.

 Banks Island is found in the Northwest Territories of the Canadian Arctic Archipelago.
 Being 24th in area isn't the only claim to fame, though; it is also the fifth largest island of Canada† Located northwest of Victoria Island, it is separated from the mainland by the Gulf of Amundsen.
 About 400 kilometers long and over 160 kilometers wide, Banks Island has a unique ecology and interestingly, it is an island that has no trees.

 23. Sakhalin – 72.493 km2

 Sakhalin Island, also known as Sakhalin Island, is the largest island of Russia† It stretches for more than 1.000 kilometers in a long, narrow swath that appears to be in the shape of a standing woman.